kev-wes/2024_heart_attack_mlops/README.md

     * [ ] 0 points: No workflow orchestration
     * [ ] 2 points: Basic workflow orchestration
     * [x] 4 points: Fully deployed workflow
       * 🟠 I added @task and @flow decorators.
-ToDo: Deploy model like HW3 (deploy, email message when training finished.)
 * Model deployment
     * [ ] 0 points: Model is not deployed
     * [ ] 2 points: Model is deployed but only locally
     * [x] 4 points: The model deployment code is containerized and could be deployed to cloud or special tools for model deployment are used
-      * 🚩 containerize model like HW4.
+      * 🟠 I hosted the model as a webservice.
+ToDo: containerize model using Docker like HW4.
 * Model monitoring
     * [ ] 0 points: No model monitoring
     * [ ] 2 points: Basic model monitoring that calculates and reports metrics